srafi1/dotfiles/README.md

 # dotfiles
-dotfiles for editors and tools in general
+dotfiles for my arch setup

+Run `./setup.sh` to symlink my dotfiles

 ## Neovim
 * plugins (using pathogen)
 * colorscheme: darcula
-* snippets
+* some custom snippets

-## Emacs dotfile is no longer maintained
+## Emacs files are no longer maintained (since 08/2017)